pivotal/docs-platform-automation/docs/externalized-opsman-config.md

 It will look more or less the same as the example above.
 You can check it in to your VCS.

+The following is an example configuration file for OpsManager that might return after running this command:
+{% code_snippet 'pivotal/platform-automation', 'director-configuration' %}

 ### Configure using configuration file
 Now you can modify the settings in the configuration file directly instead of operating in the web ui.
 After you finish editing the file, the configuration